BlackPythonDevs/blackpythondevs.github.io/_posts/2024-05-25-abigail-mesrenyame-dogbe-wins-inaugural-outstanding-pylady-award.md

 ---
-layout: post
+layout: "post"
-lang: en
+lang: "en"
+author: "Anotida Expected Msiiwa"
 title: "Abigail Mesrenyame Dogbe Honored with Inaugural Outstanding PyLady Award"
 date: 2024-01-25
-featured_image: /assets/images/opa_winners_2024.png
+featured_image: "/assets/images/opa_winners_2024.png"
 ---

 Every year, the PyLadies community recognizes individuals for their remarkable contributions to the open-source community with the [Inaugural Outstanding PyLady award](https://kit.pyladies.com/en/latest/global/award.html).
 This year, we are thrilled to announce that [Abigail Mesrenyame Dogbe](https://mesrenyamedogbe.hashnode.dev), a dedicated member of Black Python Devs, has been honored with this prestigious award at PyCon 2024 in Pittsburgh, PA.